GodM006/Kalman_TB/README.md

 # Equity Time-Series Modeling Framework

+> The accompanying `Comprehensive_code.ipynb` notebook contains exploratory development and trial iterations.
+> `Clean Flow` represents the **final, structured, and presentable implementation** of that workflow.

 This repository implements a **machine learning framework** for analyzing and forecasting equity time-series data through signal extraction, feature selection, and explainable model evaluation.
 The framework integrates **Kalman filtering**, **Bayesian optimization**, and **QuantStats** analysis to assess model reliability and risk-adjusted performance across equities.